Csjg2002/CryptCreatureCatcher/README.md

 CRYPT CREATURE CATCHER is a hybrid of a dungeon crawler and a creature collector game.
 The goal is explore the crypt and catch 'em all!

-Created for the the LowRezJam 2024!

-I was the solo programmer for this project.
-This project was also my first experience using Git and working with WebGL builds
+Developed for the LowRezJam 2024, I was the sole programmer for this project.
+It was also my first foray into using Git for version control and working with WebGL builds, expanding my development toolkit and experience.

 <br />